Normal Subgroups of Profinite Groups of Non-negative Deficiency: Poincar e duality groups of dimension 3

-Assume now that the $p$-Sylow subgroup of $N$ is cyclic.
-By Corollary \ref{corwz}, $\vcd_p (G/N)=2$.
-Let us assume for simplicity that $\cd_p(G/N)=2$.
-Since $N$ is finitely generated, $G/N$ is of type $p$-$FP_2$ by Corollary \ref{pf2} and so it is also of type $p$-$FP_\infty$.
+Applying Corollary \ref {corwz}, we obtain that $\vcd_p(G/N)=2$.
+Let $U$ be an open subgroup of $G$ containing $N$ such that $\cd_p(U/N)=2$.
+Since $N$ is finitely generated, $U/N $ is of type $p$-$FP_2$ by Corollary \ref{pf2} and so it is also of type $p$-$FP_\infty$.
+By Lemma \ref{pd1}, $N$ is $PD^1$.
+Now, Theorem \ref{duality} implies that $U/N$ is $PD^2$ and so $G/N$ is virtually $PD^2$. \end{proof}